 The long answer: The more processed the flour is, the longer it takes to go bad.

 Flour is made from a whole grain, with the most common whole grain being wheat.
-Once the whole grain is no longer whole, the oils in the grain can go rancid (or sour, stale, etc.).
+Once the grain is no longer whole, the oils from the outer portion of the grain can go rancid (or sour, stale, etc.).
 Here’s a diagram that helps to explain this.

 Where should we store flour?